 "Aptus" is latin for suitable, appropriate, fitting.
 It is a utility library meant to improve the Scala experience for simple tasks,

 when performance isn't most important.
-It also helps code defensively when representing errors in types isn't important (think assert
+It also helps you code defensively when representing errors in types isn't important (think assert

 ).

-libraryDependencies += "io.github.aptusproject" %% "aptus-core" % "0.6.0"
+libraryDependencies += "io.github.aptusproject" %% "aptus-core" % "0.7.0"

-Then import the following:
+Then import the following to test it out:

-The library is available for Scala 3.4.0, 2.13, and 2.12
+The library is available for Scala 3.4.0 and 2.13

 I created Aptus in bits over the past 10 years, as I struggled to get seemingly simple tasks done in Scala.
 It is not intended to be comprehensive, or particularly optimized.
 It should be seen more as a starting point for a project, where performance isn't most critical and compute resources aren't too limited.
-It can also serve as a reference, from which the basic use of underlying abstractions can be expanded as needed.
+It can also serve as a reference, from which the basic use of underlying abstractions can be expanded upon as needed.
 It's also for people who enjoy Scala's type system and think types shouldn't be thrown out the window (hissing snake sound), yet don't feel the need to capture every possible error as types.
-Consider for instance Li Haoyi's Scala at Scale at Databricks, notably this passage:
+Consider for instance Li Haoyi's post "Scala at Scale at Databricks", notably this passage:

 Zero usage of "archetypical" Scala frameworks: Play, Akka, Scalaz, Cats, ZIO, etc.